pierregaimard/projet08/CONTRIBUTING.md

 # How to contribute

-Welcome in **Todo & Co** company.
+Welcome in the Todo&Co company.
 This document explains how to contribute to this amazing project.

 ## Repository structure and workflow